 - We do not adopt kittens to households with children under 5 years of age.
 Kittens are small, fragile, developing beings, and sometimes toddlers can mistake them for toys and inadvertently harm them.

 - All adopted cats must leave in a carrier.
 If you don’t bring your own, we have carriers for purchase in our boutique.

 - We will do random home inspections at our discretion.

 - We reserve the right to refuse service to anyone for any reason.

 YES, THERE’S AN ADOPTION FEE.
-Some people are surprised to learn upon adoption that we request a donation of $125 for purebred kittens, $95 for kittens, $75 for teenage cats and $55 for adults.
+Some people are surprised to learn upon adoption that we request a donation of $125 for purebred kittens, $105 for kittens, $85 for teenage cats and $65 for adults.
 We cannot emphasize strongly enough that we’re not “selling” cats, and that we do not make a profit of any kind from these donations.
-In a perfect world, food, litter, medicine, vaccines, flea treatments, spay & neuter surgery, testing for FIV and FeLV, veterinary care, and all the other things that go into taking care of each sick and abandoned kitty until they’re ready to adopted would be free.
+In a perfect world, food, litter, medicine, vaccines, dewormer, flea and mite treatments, spay & neuter surgery, testing for FIV and FeLV, veterinary care, and all the other things that go into taking care of each sick and abandoned kitty until they’re ready to adopted would be free.
 But in reality, they cost a LOT of money.
 Please know that with every donation you’re retroactively paying for the weeks of care, feeding, and rehabilitation that made your newest family member the healthy, happy little purring bundle of joy that you’re taking home with you.
 We accept credit cards, debit cards and cash.
 Unfortunately, we’re not set up to process debit cards, credit cards or checks at this time, so be sure to hit the ATM before you come.